Podantics Podiatry Adelaide

-_Plantar fasciopathy: is a generalised blanket term used to describe a long term overuse problem of the plantar fascia that causes heel pain.
-Plantar fasciopathy includes the two phases of damage which are the inflammation phase (plantar fasciitis) and the non inflammation phase (plantar fasciopathy).
+Plantar fasciopathy: is a generalised blanket term used to describe a long term overuse problem of the plantar fascia that causes heel pain.
+Plantar fasciopathy includes the two phases of damage which are the inflammatory phase (plantar fasciitis) and the non inflammatory phase (plantar fasciopathy).

 - Plantar fasciosis: is the term used to describe heel pain caused by the degeneration (deterioration) of the plantar fascia which often occurs as a result of repetitive stress.
-This pain is more likley to be ongoing with little changes in the pattern of pain from day to day.
-This pain is more likley to occur after rest or after sitting etc. Due to the deterioration in strength of the plantar fasciia from long term damage. the plantar fasciia becomes easier to damage and thus a more prone to becoming reinflammed (plantar fasciitis) and thus people often end up going through cycles of inflammation. "inflammation leads to degeneration, degeneration increases risk of inflammation, and so on..."
+This pain is more likely to be ongoing with little changes in the pattern of pain from day to day.
+This pain is more likely to occur after rest or after sitting etc. Due to the deterioration in strength of the plantar fascia over time, the plantar fasciia becomes easier to damage, more prone to becoming re-inflammed (plantar fasciitis), and thus people often end up going through cycles of inflammation.
+Inflammation leads to degeneration, degeneration increases risk of inflammation, and so on...

 For more information on the differences between plantar fasciitis and plantar fasciosis click here